-Travel Time is a nifty addition to Apple’s Calendar, capable of precisely estimating the duration of your upcoming trip based on parameters such as milage and traffic.
+Travel Time is a nifty addition to Apple’s Calendar app, capable of precisely estimating the duration of your upcoming trip based on parameters such as milage and traffic.
 Used properly, it can notably ease some of your daily scheduling woes, but paradoxically, a large contingent of regular Calendar users still routinely overlook the feature.

 Formerly introduced as frequent locations and traffic conditions widgets, the service has only slowly gained traction amongst users.
 Travel Time today however has come of age and is now neatly integrated into one of the most popular productivity applications both on iOS and macOS.
 So if you didn’t get the memo on the virtues of Travel Time in Calendar, here’s what you need to know.

 Why you should use Travel Time